pecksr/Cribl-Lab01/docs/index.md

 ![Cribl-Lab01-19](_images/Cribl-Lab01-19.png)

-Now we have defined a Pipeline we need to attach it to a Route.
+**Now that we have defined a Pipeline, we need to attach it to a Route.**

 ### 6. Add a Pipeline to the Route